thkimKETI/csi-sensing/README.md

 - Supports 4 ESP devices transmitting CSI packets.
 - Real-time inference and visualization tested on standard desktops.
-- Foreground is computed as difference from a learned static background (via RPCA).
+- Foreground is computed as difference from a Butterworth-filtered average.

 ---